jfflbnntt/dmsguild/expandedArmory/armor/properties.md

 **Occluding.** Protective headgear often reduces periferal vision and dampens sounds.
 The wearer of helms with this property suffers a penalty on passive perception checks equal to the number in parentheses.

-**Oversized.** Heavy shields cannot be wielded by small creatures without two hands.
+**Oversized.** Heavy shields cannot be used while mounted and cannot be wielded by small creatures without two hands.

 **Spiked.** Armor and shields with this property have been embellished with intimidating metal spikes or something equally dangerous.
 A shield with spikes does 1d4 piercing damage instead of bludgeoning when used as a weapon or as part of a shove attack.
 A creature who grapples or is grappled by another creature in spiked armor takes 1d4 piercing damage from the spikes.
 Armor with spikes also gains the **hampering** property if it doesn't already.